 With private cloud computing there’s…

 - Better long-term ROI.
 While the initial investment in upfront infrastructure and capital equipment is larger, the operating costs drop significantly thereafter, making a private cloud computing investment a much better choice.
-You might check out some financial comparisons we did to help you make your choice.

 - Data security management.
 Data is the life-blood of many organizations.
 A private cloud allows you keep sensitive data behind your firewall and outside the public domain.
 Migrating data to a private cloud is easy, and it remains safe and secure (to the extent that your private network is secure) behind your IT walls.
 That’s why a private cloud computing model is the only cloud choice for companies with data compliance mandates.